sorbet/sorbet/website/docs/runtime.md

 ## `.checked`: Whether to check in the first place

-> **Careful!** Opting out of runtime checks opts out of significant safety
+> **Careful!** Opting out of runtime checks can significantly degrade the
-> checks Sorbet relies on when making claims about a codebase statically.
-Only
-> disable the runtime when you're aware of the tradeoffs.
+> trustworthiness of type signatures.
+Only disable the runtime after
+> understanding the tradeoffs.
+See [Gradual Type Checking](gradual.md) to learn
+> more.

 In our examples above with `.on_failure`, every method call had the runtime type checks run to determine whether the `T::Configuration` handler should be called